 The camp will be Monday, June 24 – Saturday, June 29 from 8:30 am-4:00 pm and cost $425.
-On Saturday, the campers will unveil all their hard work in the form of a community charity event!
+On Saturday, the campers will unveil all their hard work in the form of a community charity event! scroll to the bottom of the page to register now!

 This year we want to provide a custom-tailored experience for each camper, allowing them to focus on games that they are most interested in.